Skip to main content

 Anxiety, depression, trauma responses, OCD and related presentations that often sit alongside primary disability.
 Integrated treatment that does not pretend these run on separate tracks.

-All three management types are welcome, and each works slightly differently behind the scenes.
+Both management types are welcome, and each works slightly differently behind the scenes.
 None of it changes the work that happens in sessions.

 Self-managed